tensorleap/tensorleap/examples/coco/README.md

 ![Bicycle Cluster (click-to-zoom)](<../.gitbook/assets/image (22).png>) ![Bus Cluster (click-to-zoom)](<../.gitbook/assets/image (21) (1).png>)

-Surprisingly, the attention map that highlights cluster defining features contains not only bus features, bus also buildings and towers.
+Surprisingly, the attention map (below) that highlights cluster defining features, contains not only bus features, bus also buildings and towers.
+This gives us insights about a possible confusion between them.

 ![Bus Cluster Heat-map](<../.gitbook/assets/image (29).png>)

 ### Vehicle Super-Category Model

-When running analysis on Tensorleap, we noticed issues with this model trying to segment **cars** as a separate class from **trucks** and **buses** (which are labeled as **background**).

-One possible solution is to segment the entire **Vehicle SuperCategory** together, and this is what is done in this section.
+We noticed issues with this model when running analysis on Tensorleap.
+The model was having difficulty segmenting **cars** as a separate class from **trucks** and **buses** (which are labeled as **background**).
+One possible solution is to segment the entire **Vehicle SuperCategory** together, which will be overviewed in this section.

 #### **Model Performance**

-After training the Vehicle SuperCategory, we get these metrics:
+The model's performance metrics after training the **Vehicle SuperCategory** had improved:

 - Mean IoU **Person** **`0.319`**
 - Mean IoU **Vehicle** **`0.312`**

 #### **Cluster Analysis**

-**Fetching Similars** to one of the vehicles, as expected, results in a more homogeneous cluster composed of cars + buses.
+**Fetching Similars** to one of the vehicles, as expected, results in a more homogeneous cluster composed of **cars** + **buses**.

 ![Vehicles Cluster](<../.gitbook/assets/image (35).png>)